-12 For this is our boast: Our conscience testifies3 that we have conducted ourselves in the world with the honesty4 and sincerity that come from God, not with fleshly wisdom, but by the grace of God, and all the more towards you.
+12 For this is our boast: Our conscience bears witness3 that we have conducted ourselves in the world with the honesty4 and sincerity that come from God; not with fleshly wisdom, but by the grace of God, and all the more so towards you.
 13 For we are not writing you anything other than what you can read and understand.
-And I hope you will fully understand—14even as you already have understood us in part—that we are your boast, just as you also are ours, in the day of the Lord Jesus.
+And I hope you will fully understand— 14even as you already have understood us in part—that we are your boast, just as you also are ours, in the day of the Lord Jesus.

 Plans, Promises, Purposes

 15 And in this confidence I planned to come to you first, so that you might receive a double benefit.
-16 That is, I planned to pass by way of you into Macedonia, then to come to you again from Macedonia, and then to be helped by you on my way to Judea.
+16 That is, I planned to pass by way of you into Macedonia, and then to come to you again from Macedonia and be helped by you on my way to Judea.
 17 So then: When I was planning this, did I do so frivolously?
 Or the things that I plan, do I plan them according to the flesh, so that I can first say,5 “Yes, Yes,” and then “No, No,”6 all at the same time?
 18 But as God is faithful, our word to you is not “Yes and No.” 19 For the Son of God, Jesus Christ, who was proclaimed among you by us—by me and Silvanus and Timothy—was not “Yes and No,” but in him it has always been “Yes.”
 20 For as many as the promises of God may be, in Christ7 they are “Yes.”
 Therefore it is also through him that the Amen is spoken to God, so that he may be glorified through us.8 21 Now the One who establishes us with you in Christ—and who anointed us—is God, 22 who also sealed us and gave us the Spirit in our hearts as a guarantee.9